Seizure of contraband and unauthorized items at Archambault Institution

-SAINTE-ANNE-DES-PLAINES, QC, March 15, 2022 /CNW Telbec/ - On March 10, 2022, as a result of the vigilance of staff members, two packages containing contraband and unauthorized items were seized at Archambault Institution, a federal multi-level security institution.
+SAINTE-ANNE-DES-PLAINES, QC, March 16, 2022 /CNW Telbec/ - On March 14, as a result of the vigilance of staff members, a package containing contraband and unauthorized items was seized at Archambault Institution, a federal multi-level security institution.

-The contraband and unauthorized items seized included 200 grams of hashish, 1,100 grams of tobacco, and two cell phones.
-The total estimated institutional value of this seizure is $46,000.
+The contraband and unauthorized items seized included 50 grams of hashish, 550 grams of tobacco, and one cell phone.
+The total estimated institutional value of this seizure is $23,000.

 The Correctional Service of Canada (CSC) uses a number of tools to prevent drugs from entering its institutions.
 These tools include ion scanners and drug-detector dogs to search buildings, personal property, inmates, and visitors.